datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 If you only plan to use the `linalg` subpackage and not the entire `numpy` package, you can make your import statement more specific, like this:

 and then use this line of code to use the norm() function.
 To use it, you have to explicitly name the package, subpackage and function you're using with dots in between.

-You can do a similar import with this line of code:

-With this `from import` version, though, you don't have to include the numpy part anymore:

 You can also explicitly import only the `norm()` function of the linalg subpackage: